 There will be no retaliatory action against any individual with respect to the implementation of any provision of the Clery Act.
-The office of Enrollment Management can assist the victim with issues including, but not limited to, class schedule changes or withdrawal procedures.
+The Enrollment Management Office can assist the victim with issues including, but not limited to, class schedule changes or withdrawal procedures.